Vapor Monitoring &

 When an event triggers a notification, an announcement is made using the speaker system and the existing radio system simultaneously.
 The system can be heard throughout and just outside the AP Tank Farm complex.

 The existing event notification system for tank farms is limited to use of handheld radios.
 The new system is intended to improve in-farm communication.
-The pilot program was a great success, and the plan is to move forward and have all 18 tank farms upgraded with the new PA systems by summer 2018.
+The pilot program was a great success, and the plan is all 18 tank farms upgraded with the new PA systems which was completed in the summer 2018.